 I bought my Grandmother some sort of pennant to wave and a Mets hat that she proudly wore.
 She cheered the Mets with her usual unrestrained gusto.
 Within 10 minutes, all of the other fans in the section loved her.
-Me and my brother were accepted, too.
+My brother and I were accepted, too.
 If Louise was with us, we couldn't be as bad as we looked.

 We watched games together on tv after that.
-Even after I moved out on my own it was fun to occasionally watch a game with her.
+Even after I moved out on my own, it was fun to occasionally watch a game with her.
 I no longer thought the way she rooted was silly, nor did I even try to get her to turn a game off, no matter how hopelessly the Mets were behind.
 I always intended to bring her to another game, but we could never seem to find a day that worked for both of us.
-Truth was she was a homebody that liked being in her house more than anything.
+The truth was, she was a homebody that liked being in her house more than anything.
 Still, I'm glad for that one night we did spend at the ballpark.

-You know it's funny, but I always think of her now after the Mets win a game in an exceptional way, coming from way behind in the last at bat.
-I still enjoy baseball intellectually, and always will.
-At some point, I believe I finally learned to enjoy it more at the level that my grandmother did, and my enjoyment of the game has really increased.
+You know it's funny, but I always think of her now after the Mets win a game in an exceptional way, coming from way behind in the last at-bat.
+I still enjoy baseball intellectually and always will.
+At some point, I finally learned to enjoy it more at the level that my grandmother did, and my enjoyment of the game has really increased.
 I now know that my Grandmother was much, much smarter than teenage me.
 She just had too much class to let me know that.